 - Backwards stretch (retraction): We’ll work in a less conventional way here for obvious safety reasons.
 Go next to your horse, by their hindleg, facing the hindquarters.
 Ask for their hindleg that is on your side, and place the fold of the hock on your thigh (left thigh if left hindleg).
 Move this thigh forward in order to create a split between your legs, on the horse’s side.
 Your other leg should be stretched behind you to keep your balance.
 The idea is to make the hindleg go as far back as possible.

 - Inwards stretch (adduction): Here, you want to cross the hindlegs of your horse.
 To do so, go on the opposite side (on the right to work on the left hindleg).
 Take the hindleg by holding it by the fetlock and pastern.
 Stretch it towards you and downwards (so towards the right for the left hindleg), by crossing the leg in front of the other leg.

 These exercises will help you a lot in ridden work, just like the forelegs exercises!

 Find most of these exercises on the Equisense mobile app

-Most of the exercises are available for free in the Equisense mobile app.
-Don’t hesitate to download it, it’s available on iOS and Android, and does not require any subscription.
+Most of the exercises are available for free on the Equisense mobile app.
+Don’t hesitate to download it, it’s available on iOS and Android and does not require any subscription.

-Many scientific studies proved the efficiency of these muscular relaxation exercises for the horse, what we call “carrot stretching”.
+Many scientific studies have proved the efficiency of these muscular relaxation exercises for horses, what we call “carrot stretching”.
 Don’t hesitate to get to it!
-In addition to all the benefits for the horse, these exercises will allow you to spend time with your horse, to develop your bond, and to better know its limits and tolerance.
+In addition to all the benefits for your horse, these exercises will allow you to spend time with your horse, to develop your bond and to better know their limits and tolerance.
 All of this will prove to be very useful to create a meaningful link between you two.

 See you very soon for a new article,